kubedb/docs/docs/guides/kafka/concepts/connectcluster.md

 ### spec.terminationPolicy

-`terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Kafka` crd or which resources KubeDB should keep or delete when you delete `Kafka` crd.
+`spec.terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `ConnectCluster` crd or which resources KubeDB should keep or delete when you delete `ConnectCluster` crd.
 KubeDB provides following four termination policies:

+- Delete
 - DoNotTerminate
 - WipeOut